pulse-on-climate/endcoin-whitepaper/README.md

 Hopefully this gets our point across that its a pretty big issue for everyone who exists, and everyone who will exist.

 # Satellite Receiver Device
-"... but what if we built a decentrilsed antenna for downloading raw data from satellites?" he asks...
+"... but what if we built a decentralized antenna for downloading raw data from satellites?" he asks...
 So thats what we're doing.
 We've built a small POC satellite receiver device, which was kit-bashed together over a weekend to successfully download some image data from a satellite passing overhead.
 Hardware wise, this comprises of a few components: